jeryong/time-series-similarity-search/README.md

-# time-series-similarity-search-within-subsequences
+# time-series-similarity-search
-An application implementing the SPRING algorithm for subse
+An application implementing the SPRING algorithm for similarity search within subsequences.